rmnavr/fptk/README.md

 * `#L`, `fm`, `f>` — anonymous functions
 * `p:` — pipe of partials
 * `pluckm` — getter for collection of collections
+* `getattrm` — same as getattr, but with small syntax tweak
 * `lns`, `&+`, `&+>`, `l>`, `l>=` — macros for lenses definition/composition/application

 <!-- __________________________________________________________________________/ }}}1 -->